yw-choi/yw-choi.github.io/index.md

 I mainly study how electrons behave in solids and nanomaterials by using first-principles calculation, which is a ground-up approach to understanding and predicting material properties based on quantum-mechanical methods.

-I am currently in [Prof. Hyoung Joon Choi's group](http://web.yonsei.ac.kr/choi/members.html) at Yonsei University until May 2021, and will be joining [Prof. Marvin Cohen's group](http://cohen.berkeley.edu) at UC Berkeley as a postdoc starting in June 2021.

 ## Education

 **Ph.D. in Physics** \